Suppressed crosstalk between two-junction superconducting qubits with mode-selective exchange coupling: Circuit Diagram and Numerical Simulations

 where $\hat{n}_{bus} $ is the charge operator for the bus resonator, $\hat{n}^{'}_{1,i} , \hat{n}^{'}_{2,i} $ are the truncated charge operators for TCQ $i$, and $g_{int,i}$ is the interaction term between the bus and TCQ $i$ derived from inverting the capacitance matrix of the circuit.
 Equation \ref{eqn:Htotal} can be diagonalized and the static ZZ interactions between the A modes of the TCQs are calculated according to:

 where $E_{ij}$ is the energy of state in the coupled system that has the greatest overlap with a tensor product of uncoupled states corresponding to TCQ 1 being in its $i$th state, TCQ 2 being in its $j$th state, and the bus being in its ground state.
-For $i=1$, this corresponds to the first excited state of the A mode of TCQ $i$.
+For $i=1$, this corresponds to the first excited state of the A mode of a TCQ.

 Next, we calculated static ZZ between the A modes of two TCQs for a range of detuning between the A mode frequencies, using the shunting capacitances of $C_1 = C_2 = 45$ fF and $C_S = 20$ fF.
 We kept the junction critical currents for one TCQ fixed at values that corresponded to a longitudinal coupling of $\chi/2 = 1$ MHz between its A mode and the bus resonator, which is tuned to have a resonant frequency of 6 GHz.
 We then varied the critical currents of the other TCQ and calculated the static ZZ coupling.
 We deliberately introduced asymmetry between the critical currents of junction 1 and junction 2 for each TCQ in order to model realistic variations in junction size \cite{Hertzberg2020, Zhang2021}.
 We plot the resulting ZZ versus detuning curves for multiple values of asymmetry in Fig.~\ref{fig:figure1}b.
 We also plot ZZ versus detuning for a conventional transmon - resonator - transmon system, in which the first transmon has its frequency tuned so as to also have a longitudinal coupling of $\chi/2 = 1$ MHz with the bus and the transmons both have shunting capacitances of 70 fF.
 We find that the static ZZ between the TCQ A modes is orders of magnitude lower than the transmon - transmon ZZ for a wide range of detuning, even when there is a 10\% mismatch between the Josephson junction critical currents for a given TCQ.
+At high detuning (beyond 0.5 GHz), the ZZ coupling will continue to rise as the A mode of one TCQ becomes resonant with the 1 to 2 transition of the B mode of the other TCQ or with the bus resonator.
+We still expect the static ZZ coupling between the A modes of the TCQs to be significantly lower than the case of two transmons in this regime.